okoz/picopq/README.md

 ## Usage

-The table created using
+The table created using:

 ```SQL
 CREATE TABLE characters( id bigint, name text );
 ```

-can be queried with
+can be queried with:

 ```C++
 #include <ppq.h>